 - Apple officially releases MacOS Mojave for download in the Mac App Store (Download.com)

 - iOS apps are coming to Mac: Everything you need to know (Download.com)

 - Apple's Home app is coming to macOS Mojave so you can control your smart home from your Mac (CNET)

 - iOS apps on Mac: What business pros need to know (TechRepublic)

 How can I get macOS Mojave?

-The final, gold certified code release of macOS Mojave is expected to arrive as a free download on the Mac App Store sometime in the Fall of 2018.
+The final, gold certified code release of macOS Mojave is available as a free download on the Mac App Store.

 - Get the iOS 12 and MacOS Mojave wallpapers right now (CNET)

 - Apple overhauls Mac App Store to try to get you to actually use it (CNET)